ArcticClient/tt-client/README.md

 These are:
    1) Type normal text or a command
       - This will send the command to your first window
-   2) Start your command with "t" (not including the quotation marks)
+   2) Start your command with "y" (not including the quotation marks)
       - This will send the command to your second window
-   3) Start your command with "f" (not including the quotation marks)
+   3) Start your command with "v" (not including the quotation marks)
       - This will send the commands to both windows

 Examples: